SN 2025adpq: A Type Ia supernova in a collisional ring formed during a major galaxy merger: Introduction

 The physical impact of an interaction depends sensitively on encounter geometry (e.g., inclination), mass ratio, and interaction stage \citep[e.g.,][]{LyndsToomre1976,Toomre1978,StruckMarcellLotan1990,Struck2010}.
 Observationally, interacting systems are commonly classified using projected separation, relative velocity, and visual signs of morphological disturbance (e.g., rings or tails).
 They are also commonly separated into either major or minor mergers based on their luminosity or stellar mass ratios \citep{Woods2006,Lambas2012,Guzman-Ortega2023}.
 Numerical simulations show that the strongest features, including tidal tails and collisional rings, arise in major or near equal mass encounters, particularly during the brief merging phase \citep{Madore2009,Wu2012ring,Fiacconi2012,Elagali2018eagle}.
 This stage is expected to last for only $\lesssim$0.5 Gyr \citep{Wong2006,Lotz2008,Conn2011,Smith2012,Renaud2018,Martinez-Delgado2023}, during which the propagating density wave, and sometimes the host galaxy \citep[e.g.,][]{Renaud2018,Khoram2025ring}, experiences enhanced star formation \citep[e.g.,][]{AppletonStruckMarcell1987,AppletonStruckMarcell1996,DiMatteo2007,DiMatteo2008,Elagali2018sfr}.

 Supernovae offer an independent diagnostic of these environments, as their rates and spatial distributions reflect the ages of their progenitor systems.
-During the relatively short merging phase ($\lesssim$0.5 Gyr), galaxies do not have sufficient time to produce large numbers of Type Ia supernovae, whose progenitors typically have delay times $\gtrsim$0.5 Gyr \citep{Totani2008,Maoz2012,Maoz2012rev}, while core-collapse supernovae (CC SNe), with progenitor lifetimes $\lesssim$0.1 Gyr, can be produced efficiently.
+During the relatively short merging phase ($\lesssim$0.5 Gyr), galaxies do not have sufficient time to produce large numbers of Type Ia supernovae, whose progenitors have a broad range of delay times \citep{Totani2008,Maoz2012,Maoz2012rev}, while core-collapse supernovae (CC SNe), with progenitor lifetimes $\lesssim$0.1 Gyr, can be produced more efficiently.
 Observationally, this picture is supported by the enhanced CC SN rates and central excesses observed in strongly disturbed and merging galaxies \citep{Habergham2010,Habergham2012}.
-In contrast, Type Ia supernovae preferentially trace older stellar populations \citep{vandenBergh1991,vandenBergh2005,Anderson2015} and are expected to be underrepresented in the actively star forming phases of mergers unless pre-existing stars are dynamically displaced.

 Large statistical studies of supernova host galaxies reinforce this interpretation, demonstrating clear differences in the relative frequencies of CC and Type Ia supernovae across host morphologies, star formation properties, and interaction stages \citep[e.g.,][]{Anderson2012,Hakobyan2012,Hakobyan2014}.
-While interacting and peculiar galaxies show elevated CC SN rates \citep[e.g.,][]{Neff2004,Habergham2010,Habergham2012,Michalowski2020}, Type Ia supernovae remain closely linked to the underlying old stellar mass.
+While interacting and peculiar galaxies show elevated CC SN rates \citep[e.g.,][]{Neff2004,Habergham2010,Habergham2012,Michalowski2020}, Type Ia supernovae remain closely linked to the underlying stellar mass \citep{vandenBergh1991,vandenBergh2005,Anderson2015}.
 Consequently, Type Ia supernovae discovered at large galactocentric offsets or within tidal and collisional structures \citep[e.g.,][]{SN2007sr,iPTF16abc} provide compelling evidence for the redistribution of old progenitor systems by galaxy interactions \citep[see, e.g.,][]{Ditrani2024}.
-In this context, supernovae occurring in collisional rings offer a powerful probe of how violent encounters and mergers can displace long-lived stellar populations far from their original birth sites.
+In this context, supernovae occurring in collisional rings offer a powerful probe of how violent encounters and mergers can displace stellar populations far from their original birth sites.